rsmusllp/king-phisher/INSTALL.md

 server must be running SSH and allow ports to be forwarded.
 The client after connecting, communicates via RPC to the server through the encrypted SSH tunnel.

-Additionally, the user logging in with the King-Phisher client will require a valid local account on the KingPhisherServer.
+Additionally, the user logging in with the King Phisher Client will require a valid local account on the King Phisher Server.

 ## Client Required Packages
 * [Jinja2](http://jinja.pocoo.org/)